VollmerLab/WBD_ML_pathogen/FeatureImportance.md

 Table of model accuracy parameters ranked by accuracy.

-ML accuracies show how well the ML models predict the coral disease outcome (healthy or disease) based solely on their bacteria communities (which includes potential but currently unknown pathogens)
+ML accuracies show how well the ML models predict the coral disease outcome (healthy or disease) based solely on their bacteria communities (which include potential but currently unknown pathogens)

-Logistic regression has the highest accuracy at 99.3%!!! with the top 5 modesl including different tree based classifiers including Random Forest also performing well.
+Logistic regression has the highest accuracy at 99.3%!!! with the top 5 models including different tree-based classifiers including Random Forest also performing well.

 ![plot](/NewData/PycaretBM.png)